-A study of the elements and acts of Christian worship, interpreting current issues, worship leadership, and future implications for evangelical congregations in light of biblical and historical practices, culture, music, the arts, and nature of the church.
+A study of the acts and elements of Christian worship with attention to the church's liturgy, music, and use of the arts.
+The study will also explore current issues in light of biblical, historical, and cultural influences with an emphasis on planning, leading, and evaluating corporate worship.
 Open to all students without prerequisites.
-Spring of even-numbered years.
+Fall of odd-numbered years.